mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/APAgendas202324.md

 ![bg fit right:42%](../images/Kinematics/ninextgraphs.png)

 1. For which of these cases, if any, is the position zero at the indicated point?
-2. For which of these cases, if any, is the position negative at teh indicated point?
+2. For which of these cases, if any, is the position negative at the indicated point?
 3. For which of these cases, if any, is the velocity zero at the indicated point?
 4. For chich of these cases, if any, is the velocity negative at the indicated point?
 5. For which of these cases, if any, is the acceleration zero at the indicated point?